KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## Test Matrix Configurations

 Once we know which Python and Django versions to use, we can create updated configurations for the CircleCI `config.yml` and `tox.ini` files that will be in each Pinax App repo.
-Once the configurations are documented, we will be able to clone each Pinax App repo, update the configurations in the repo using the documentation, run tox, then fix the errors that result from the incompatibility between the existing code and the new Python and Django versions we are testing against.

-## Additional Dependencies

 In addition to testing against Python and Django, Pinax tox configuration includes a few other tools to maintain code quality.